charvakmuvva/CDA_Prediction/README.md

 models/best_model.pth
 ```

+* Disease IDs and names → `DiseaseIds_and_Names.csv`
-* If using GPU, PyTorch will automatically detect CUDA.
+* If using GPU, PyTorch will automatically detect CUDA
-* Always run commands from the project root directory.
+* Always run commands from the project root directory
-* Use `--compile` if your model was saved with `torch.compile`.
+* Use `--compile` if your model was saved with `torch.compile`

 ---